ibm-cloud-docs/cis/dns.md

 Read some specific instructions about how to configure your {{site.data.keyword.cis_full}} DNS records, including how to configure Secure DNS.
 {: shortdesc}

-## Secure DNS
-{:#secure-dns}

-**DNSSec** is a technology to digitally sign DNS data so you can be assured it is valid.
-To eliminate vulnerability from the internet, DNSSec must be deployed at each step in the lookup, from root zone to final domain name (for example, www.icann.org).

-## Configuring and managing your secure DNS
-{:#configuring-and-managing-your-secure-dns}

-DNSSec adds a layer of authentication to the internet's DNS infrastructure, which otherwise is not secure.
-Secure DNS guarantees that visitors are directed to **your** web server when they type your domain name into a web browser.
-All you need to do is enable DNSSec in your DNS page from your IBM {{site.data.keyword.cis_short_notm}} account and add the DS record to your registrar.

-You can select **View DS records** to open a dialog box that explains how to add the DS record to your registrar.
-You must copy parts of the DS record and paste them into your registrar’s dashboard.
-Every registrar is different, and your registrar may only require you to enter information for some of the available fields.

 ## Adding DNS records
 {:#adding-dns-records}